michaelsbradleyjr/vps-setup/README.md

     $ vim .ssh/authorized_keys
     ...

-At this point I load in (copy/paste) the public key/s from the machine/s I'll be using to login to the VPS viah ssh.
+At this point I copy/paste the public key/s from the machine/s I'll be using to access the new VPS via ssh.

 If I'll be connecting from the VPS to other machines, I can do:

     $ ssh-keygen -b 4096 -t rsa

+Now I should have `id_rsa.pub` and `id_rsa` files under `~/.ssh`.

 # Lock down sshd